Alexander Hamilton U.S. Custom House: Sculptures

 The capitals of each of the 44 columns are decorated with carved heads depicting Hermes, the Greek god of commerce.
 The windows on the main facade are topped by eight keystones, which contain carved heads with depictions of eight human races.
 One source described the keystones as representing "Caucasian, Hindu, Latin, Celt and Mongol, Italian, African, Eskimo, and even the Coureur de Bois".

 Above the main cornice are a group of standing sculptures that personify seafaring nations.
 There are twelve such statues, which depict commercial hubs through both ancient and modern history.
 Each sculpture is 11 ft tall and weighs 20 ST. These sculptures are arranged in chronological sequence from east to west, or from left to right as seen from directly in front of the building.
 The easternmost sculptures are of ancient Greece and Rome, while the westernmost sculptures are of the more recent French and British empires.
 Eight sculptors were commissioned for this work.
 One of these sculptures, Germania by Albert Jaegers, was modified in 1918 to display Belgian insignia rather than German insignia.
 Bitter created a cartouche of the United States' coat of arms for the roof.

 Interior

 A barrel-vaulted entrance vestibule, supported by marble columns and decorated with multicolored mosaics, is just inside the entrance.
 Behind bronze gates is a passageway to the Great Hall.
 At the center of the building is a double-height rotunda, rising to the third story.
+On and above the third story, the building is arranged as a hollow quadrilateral, surrounding the rotunda.
+This creates a light court above the rotunda, which measures 80 ft wide on its north end, 120 ft wide on its south end, and 200 ft deep.

 Stairways, made of marble with iron handrails, connect the interior spaces.
 There are elevators in each corner; the southwestern and southeastern banks contain two elevators each, while the northwestern and northeastern banks have three elevators apiece.
 The northwestern and northeastern elevators were originally open cages but were replaced with enclosed cabs in 1935.
 Because the original appropriation was limited in scope, decorative elements in the initial construction were limited to several important rooms, including the rotundas, hallways, lobby, and collector's office.
-These spaces have marble walls in multiple hues, while nautical motifs are placed in numerous locations.
+The walls of these spaces are clad with marble in multiple hues, and there are nautical motifs in numerous locations.